sankyavi/jekyll-blog/_posts/2015-01-18-Messenger-Of-God-The-Facts.md

 #MESSENGER OF GOD THE FACTS

-•	Who is SantGurmeet Ram Rahim Singh?
+•	Who is Sant Gurmeet Ram Rahim Singh?

 Gurmeet Ram Rahim Singh is a social reformer, preacher, spiritual leader and the head of the India-based socio-spiritual organisation DeraSachaSauda (DSS).
-His organization has overseen many social works like cleanliness campaign, blood drives, tree planting, disaster relief, and support for transgender people, tribal communities, orphans, and rehabilitation of sex workers.
-Given his huge following in northern parts of the country he exerts a commendable political influence and his often heard giving political statements.
+His organization has overseen many social works like cleanliness campaign, blood drives, tree planting, disaster relief, support for transgender people, tribal communities, orphans, and rehabilitation of sex workers.
+Given his huge following in northern parts of the country he exerts a commendable political influence and he is often heard giving political statements.

 •	What is Dera?